Jacob-Friesen/obscurejs/README.md

 * [replace3rdArg.js](http://obscurejavascript.tumblr.com/post/139312155038/the-stringreplace-callback-in-javascript): How to use the little known ability of String.replace to accept callbacks.
 * [returnWrap.js](http://obscurejavascript.tumblr.com/post/144056079633/merging-chaining-objects-in-javascript): How a return wrapper function can be used to merge objects that chain.
 * [reverseLater.js](http://obscurejavascript.tumblr.com/post/141384784768/reverselater-in-javascript): Return a function that calls the passed in callback with reversed arguments.
+* [sealAndPreventExtensions.js](http://obscurejavascript.tumblr.com/post/152520490191/objectfreeze-vs-objectseal-vs): The difference between the various methods to make objects constant in JavaScript.
 * [selfRegeneration.js](http://obscurejavascript.tumblr.com/post/139742651734/object-self-regeneration-in-javascript): How an object can regenerate itself.
 This is useful when the object constructor is lost.
 * [seriesGeneration.js](http://obscurejavascript.tumblr.com/post/148601552791/simplifying-series-generation-in-javascript): Simplifying series generation via Functional Programming principles.
 * [stoppingForEachLoops.js](http://obscurejavascript.tumblr.com/post/146514355630/stopping-foreach-loops-in-javascript): How to stop forEach loops without using an exception and a better strategy.